 1. Liberal arts courses teach a broad range of skills

-2. Employers are more likely to hire someone with a liberal arts background
+2. You're more likely to get hired with a liberal arts background

 You've probably learned through the college admission process that being well rounded is a valued quality in any candidate.
-The same goes for applying for jobs—in fact, four out of five employers believe that all students should have a broad knowledge of the arts and sciences, and 55% of employers require both field-specific skills and a broad range of skills in order for graduates to advance and remain employed long-term within a company, according to a 2014 study by the Association of American Colleges & Universities.
+The same goes for applying for jobs—employers believe that all students should have a broad knowledge of the arts and sciences.
+In fact, a 2021 study conducted by The Association of American Colleges and Universities entitled "How College Contributes to Workforce Success: Employer Views on What Matters Most" found that at least 50% of the 500 employers surveyed viewed the skills of a liberal arts education as very important when seeking potential hires—skills including the ability to work effectively in teams, critical-thinking, creative thinking, ethical judgement and reasoning, complex-problem solving, and more.
 Many jobs require many different skills, not just the ones that seem obvious or are included in your major.
-This also ties into the next point…

-Taking a variety of classes, not just those within your specific major, can help you find other topics that you are interested in.
+Taking a variety of classes, not just those within your specific major, can help you find other topics that you're interested in.
+And liberal arts courses are the best way to explore these interests.
 This can prompt you to take up new hobbies, learn new things, or even change the direction of your studies altogether.
 Who knows—you may find that another major or career choice suits you better than what you had planned.
 A liberal arts education has the potential to guide you in finding your true passions and could even change what you decide to do in life.